YuchenXia/LLMDrivenSimulation/source_code/README.md

-This folder contains the source code for reproducibility.
+This folder contains the source code for reproducibility and demostration.

+You can run the simulation multiple times to observe how LLM agents perform different parameter settings, trying to achieve the objective.

 ## Installation
 To set up the project locally, follow these steps: